lennart-sakowsky/capstone-project/README.md

 ## Overview
 After registration/login users can search for a specific place using geosearch and Leaflet.
 Clicking on the marker opens up a page to add and remove tags for this place.
 By searching for a tag via an input on the main page, users can filter saved places - markers pop up on the map for all places sharing this tag.
-A list with all places and their tags is provided on a seperate page.
+A list with all places and their tags is provided on a separate page.

 ## Tech Stack
-JavaScript / React / PHP / Symfony / VirtualBox / Nginx / Homestead / Vagrant / Doctrine / MySQL / esri.Geocoding.Geosearch / Leaflet / React Router / styled-components / PropTypes / Jest / React Tesing Library / PHPStan / npm / Composer
+JavaScript / React / PHP / Symfony / VirtualBox / Nginx / Homestead / Vagrant / Doctrine / MySQL / esri.Geocoding.Geosearch / Leaflet / React Router / styled-components / axios / PropTypes / Jest / React Tesing Library / PHPStan / npm / Composer

 ## Acknowledgments